660 Fifth Avenue: Renovated facade

-Between 2020 and 2022, the facade of 660 Fifth Avenue is being replaced as part of a renovation designed by Kohn Pedersen Fox.
-The new facade will consist of windows extending the full height of each story, measuring 11 ft tall and 19 ft wide.
+Between 2020 and 2022, the facade of 660 Fifth Avenue was replaced as part of a renovation designed by Kohn Pedersen Fox.
+The new facade consists of windows extending the full height of each story, measuring 11 ft tall and 19 ft wide.
 These panels would not contain any mullions.
+Each panel is cut from a single pane of glass.
 The glass panels would contain insulation, as opposed to the original facade, which was not insulated.
 The new facade would also triple the amount of window space at 660 Fifth Avenue.
 According to owner Brookfield Properties, these would be the "largest unitized windows in North America".
 The renovation also includes terraces on the three sides facing the surrounding roads.
 These terraces are being installed on the 8th, 10th, 11th, and 15th stories.

 Interior

 As designed, the Tishman Building had 1245000 ft2 of space, of which 1 e6ft2 was available for rent.
 The base consists of the 14 lowest floors, which each originally had an area of 28000 to 56000 ft2.
 The tower floors constitute the 24 highest floors, which each had an area of 18000 ft2.
 As part of the early-2020s renovation, some of the interior spaces of the upper floors were being removed to create some double-height spaces.